 Home > Child Trust Fund and Junior ISA maturity > What should I do with my child trust fund or junior ISA money?

-What should I do with my child trust fund or junior ISA money?
+What should I do with my child trust fund or junior ISA?

-If you’re thinking about using your child trust fund or junior ISA to build yourself a better future but you're struggling to find a clear goal, take a look at our list of exciting futures that are worth saving your money for.
+If you don't yet know what to do with your child trust fund or junior ISA, but you know you'd like to put your money away for the future, take a look at our list of financial goals that are worth saving your money for.

-Great reasons to put your child trust fund or junior ISA away for the future
+Great reasons to put your child trust fund or junior ISA money away for the future

 At 18, it’s completely normal to be unsure about what you want your future to look like.
 You’re constantly being asked: Do you want to go to university?
 What job would you like?
 When are you going to move out?
 It’s no wonder most people experience decision fatigue at this age!